unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Arguments

-- `TARGET` (required):  The crypto account address, public key or a @unikname owned by the account.
+- `TARGET` (required):  The crypto account address, public key or a @unikname owned by the account with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
+See examples below for more information.

 #### Usage